-Tutor Professional Development is at the heart of Bay Area Tutoring Association (BATA), mission, vision and Theory of Change.
-The BATA Tutor Professional Development curriculum is an integral component of the Department of Apprenticeship Tutor Apprenticeship Program, Southern Alameda County Consortium (SACC) Tutor Apprentice Workgroup, New Haven Adult School and Ohlone College Strong Workforce Partnership – Education Careers Pathway Project.
+Tutor Professional Development is at the heart of the Bay Area Tutoring Association (BATA), mission, vision, and Theory of Change.
+The BATA Tutor Professional Development curriculum is an integral component of the Department of Apprenticeship Tutor Apprenticeship Program, Southern Alameda County Consortium (SACC) Tutor Apprentice Workgroup, New Haven Adult School, and Ohlone College Strong Workforce Partnership – Education Careers Pathway Project.

 Our Tutor Professional Development curriculum consists of 12 training workshops segmented into 4 interchangeable units.